cryotb/leac-imod-dumper/README.md

 }
 ```
 Above function is responsible for some parts of the loading procedure.
 All we are doing is setting a breakpoint at it's call to `write`, reading the register state to get payload base and length, and then saving it on disk.

+# Caveats
+- Because we are attaching GDB to the game process, you should either be offline or use an alt account.
+- The offset to the `write` call has been hardcoded due to laziness, you can easily automate this with signature scanning and some auto disassembly.
+- There are better methods of doing this, for example see how it utilizes file descriptors, but that's for another day.